Boil water notice issued for Linmoor Estates - Meridian Star

 Boil water notice issued for Linmoor Estates

-Meridian Public Works Department has issued a boil water notice for the area of Linmoor Estates Subdivision, the city of Meridian announced Friday.
+The City of Meridian Public Works Department has issued a boil water notice for the Linmoor Estates Subdivision.

-While under the notice, all water should be boiled vigorously for 1 minute before consumption.
+Residents and businesses should boil water vigorously for 1 minute before consumption.

-Another notice will be issued when testing requirements have been met, which is not expected to take longer than a few days.

 Newsletter sign up WIDGET